rurounigit/movie_data_viz/README.md

 2.  **Ensure data files are present:**
     *   Place your movie character relationship data in a file named `clean_movie_database.yaml` in the root directory of the project.
-    *   Create an `output/character_images/` directory in the root for character and actor images (see "Image Assets" below).
+    *   Create an `output/character_images/` directory in the root for character, actor, and relationship images (see "Image Assets" below).

 3.  **Open in Browser:** Simply open the `index.html` file in your preferred web browser.
     ```bash